PowerShell/SqlServerDsc/README.md

    - MSFT_xSQLServerDatabaseOwner.Tests.Tests.ps1
   - xSQLServerDatabaseRole
 * Changes and enhancements in xSQLServerDatabaseRole
   - BREAKING CHANGE: Fixed so the same user can now be added to a role in one or more databases, and/or one or more instances.
-Now the parameters `SQLServer` and `SQLInstanceName` are mandatory.
+Now the parameters `SQLServer`, `SQLInstanceName` and `Database` are mandatory.
   - Enhanced so the same user can now be added to more than one role

 ### 2.0.0.0